 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed estate planning and probate attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way to learn more about estate planning and probate matters and to learn how your family may be impacted by the filing of a probate case in Texas.
-Thank you for your interest in our law practice and we hope you will join us again.
+These consultations are a great way to learn more about estate planning and probate matters and how your family may be impacted by filing a probate case in Texas.
+I appreciate your interest in our law practice, and we hope you will join us again.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”